fxnlabs/function-node/implementation.md

 * Use provided ABIs (Application Binary Interface) for smart contract interactions (e.g., `GatewayRegistry.json`).
 * `GatewayRegistry` fetches active gateways using `getActiveGatewaysLive`.
 * `ProviderRegistry` and `SchedulerRegistry` currently have dummy fetch implementations; these need to be updated to interact with their respective smart contracts.
+* The scheduler registry is currently not implemented on purpose.
+Because right now it is actually an EOA that is hardcoded, can you add this into our README / implementation.md that this is on purpose as there will only be one scheduler right now

 ## Observability and Logging (internal/metrics, internal/logger)